 Once you have a good understanding of where your audience is coming from and who your audience is, the next step is to understand what your audience is clicking on and engaging with on your website.
 From the behavior page, you can find out your website’s most popular pages, how much time visitors spend on each page, and the individual page bounce rate.
 This can help guide your marketing efforts by understanding what your visitors find most engaging.
 For example, if you are running a blog hosted on your website, this data can help guide your blog content calendar when thinking of new blog posts topics.

 Another helpful Google Analytics tool to use to understand visitors’ behavior is user flow.
 This tool gives marketers a visual map of the pages and paths that users take, which can give you better insight on the pages that visitors are exiting and the pages they are navigating to.
-If you have a series of steps you’d like your visitors to take before converting, you can optimize these page by creating a clear call to action to the next step in the conversion funnel.
+If you have a series of steps you’d like your visitors to take before converting, you can optimize these pages by creating a clear call to action to the next step in the conversion funnel.

 Google Analytics is a powerful tool that gives marketers tons of data; however, in order to understand this data, it takes a bit of strategic analysis and hypothesis.
 We can help make sense of all of your data and recommend changes that will increase your leads – contact Kadence Digital for a free marketing strategy analysis.